mhweiner/pgsmith/README.md

 // → [{ id: 42, name: 'Alice', ... }]
 ```

-## Philosophy
+# Philosophy

 Most SQL libraries either go too far or not far enough.

 - Some are **too low-level**, forcing you to manually manage strings and `$1` bindings.
 - Others are **too high-level**, hiding SQL behind complex DSLs or ORMs.

-`tiny-pg-builder` doesn’t try to replace SQL.
+`pgsmith` doesn’t try to replace SQL.
 It gives you a tiny, composable toolset that lets you work *with* SQL — clearly, safely, and without repetition or risk.

 > Write SQL the way you want — clearly and safely.

-## Contributing
+# Contributing

 - ⭐ Star this repo if you like it!
-- 🐛 Open an [issue](https://github.com/mhweiner/tiny-pg-builder/issues) for bugs or suggestions.
+- 🐛 Open an [issue](https://github.com/mhweiner/pgsmith/issues) for bugs or suggestions.
 - 🤝 Submit a PR to `main` — all tests must pass.

 # Related Projects